 More than that, though, setting can be an emotional instrument, and I advise my authors to lean into the potential there.
 The more senses you use to describe a scene, the more realistic it will be.
 Furthermore, the language you use to describe your setting matters.
 “The room was red and blue” could be, “Sunlight spilled through the high, arched windows, painted the room with shades of gold.
 Red and blue wallpaper hung, faded and forgotten, from nearby walls.
 In the corner, a piano covered in years of collected dust sat, the memory of better times.”

 The first example is fine, but in the second example, I not only see the room better, but I instantly get an emotional reaction to it.
 This place was grand once, has the potential to be grand again, but there’s a bit of sadness about it.
 All this majesty faded, peeling, covered by dust and forgotten.
-It’s not just a room, it’s suddenly a room that taps into my emotions subtly, and just enough to make me sit up, notice, and care.
+It’s not just a room, it’s suddenly a room that subtly taps into my emotions, just enough to make me sit up, notice, and care.
 I want to know more.
-Why was it so forgotten?
+Why was it forgotten?
 Why is this room important?
-Why are we in it again?
+Why are we in it?
+Why all the dust?
+What used to happen here?
+Can I, perhaps, hear a palimpsest of memory?

 Why does it make me feel a bit morose?

 This one might be weird, or might not.
 I’m not sure how everyone’s going to react here, but I try very hard not to use normal color words when I really want a scene to stick to someone’s ribs.
 One of my favorite things when I write, is to set transitional and emotionally powerful scenes at a transitional time.
-So, for example, if something is happening to a character and I want them to feel lost and therefore, I want my reader to feel lost as well, I’ll usually put it at sunset and I’ll make the sunset chaotic but powerfully so.
+So, for example, if something is happening to a character and I want them to feel lost I will also want my reader to feel lost.
+I’ll usually put that scene at sunset and I’ll make the sunset chaotic but powerfully so.
 You’ll almost never see me say, “The sun was setting, the sky was orange.”
 No one cares about that.
 Instead, I get up my googlemachine, and I look up colors.
 “Shades of orange” for example, and then I pick a few from that and use them to describe the sunset.

-Saying, “It was red” is fine, but there are a lot of different shades of red, and I guarantee, if you branch out and and use a descriptor that specifies not only a shade of red, but will mean something to your reader as well, the entire scene will pop.
-Now, I will say, there is a time and place for this, but I advise in moments where you want the emotions and evocative language to draw on your readers feels, think of other language to use to describe colors.
+Saying, “It was red” is fine, but there are a lot of different shades of red.
+If you branch out and and use a descriptor that specifies not only a shade of red, but could mean something to your reader as well, the scene will pop.
+Now, I will say, there is a time and place for this, but I advise in moments where you want the emotions and evocative language to draw on your readers feels, think of other words to use to describe colors.

 4. Time and Place

-It could have happened during daylight hours, or at sunset, but I don’t think the moment would have been as powerful without the darkness, and the stars.
+It could have happened during daylight hours, or at sunset, but I don’t think the moment would have been as powerful without dark, the transition, the emptiness of the landscape around him matching the emptiness of the landscape inside of him.
+(Poor Saul…)

-The point is, time and place can be huge emotional tools, and I try very hard to make my time and place as much of a character in these scenes as the characters themselves.
-I don’t want Cassandra to just stand there and hurt, I want my readers to understand the unfathomable level of her pain, and I want to do it by comparing her upset and disquiet to something equally unfathomable: the sky, the stars, the unexplored darkness of the deepest night.
+The point is, time and place can be powerful tools, and I try very hard to make my time and place as much of a character in these scenes as the characters themselves.
+I don’t want Saul to just stand there and hurt, I want my readers to understand the unfathomable level of his pain, and I want to do it by comparing his upset and disquiet to something equally unfathomable: the sky, the stars, the unexplored darkness of the deepest night, the barren world around him.
+The barren world within.

 Metaphor is a hugely powerful tool in your emotional and evocative kit.
 Use it.
 Use it.
 Use it.
 The world isn’t just a world, is a parallel.
 Your emotions are a landscape, so describe them like one.
 Make me feel your fathomless depths by describing your sorrow like the ocean.
 Show me how hard it is to navigate these treacherous fears, because they’re a desert and you’re all out of water.
 Make me understand your character’s inner journey by drawing on things I know and experience.